 The Declaration was developed collaboratively by the City Council and highlights 13 key objectives, including a goal of zero waste of resources across City operations, adoption of green building standards for new City facilities and new construction, and a commitment to prepare a climate vulnerability assessment.

 The Declaration brings added urgency to the City’s comprehensive Environmental Sustainability Action Plan.
-The Declaration will be integrated into the Environmental Sustainability Action Plan and serves to highlight and expedite key Council policy priorities.
+The Declaration was integrated into the Environmental Sustainability Action Plan and serves to highlight and expedite key Council policy priorities.